wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

             - A valid User ID is a numeric value between 10000-20000, such as `10001` or `10500`.
             - Usernames are considered invalid and should not be used.
 For example, `my-custom-user-12221` or `my-custom-user` are invalid User IDs.

-        2. The Dockerfile utilized in this guide is a Multi-stage Dockerfile, which is designed to keep the final image size small and provides the ability to build the application with a specific version of tools and libraries.
+        2. The Dockerfile utilized in this guide is a multi-stage Dockerfile, which is designed to keep the final image size small and provides the ability to build the application with a specific version of tools and libraries.

 9. Click **Create**.
 Once the component creation is complete, you will see the component's overview page.